xshiraori/angut/README.md

-thats actually a fully working cheat but im too lazy to explain it.
+cropped out part of a once working cheat